kheller18/data-structures-algorithms/questions/React.md

         }
         ```
         + As one can see in the code above, we can use the state by calling this.state.propertyName and we can change the state object property using setState method.
-    + React Props
-      + Every React component accepts a single object argument called props (which stands for “properties”).
+    + `React Prop`s: Every React component accepts a single object argument called props (which stands for “properties”).
 These props can be passed to a component using HTML attributes and the component accepts these props as an argument.
 Using props, we can pass data from one component to another.
       + `<Car brand="Mercedes"/>`
       + Class Component
         ```